Nephrolepis cordifolia 'Duffii' – Essential Plant Information and Care

 - Filtered or distilled water is best to prevent tip browning from excess minerals.

-- Humidity Level: Prefers 50–70%, but adapts to standard indoor conditions.
+- Humidity: Prefers 50–70%, but adapts to standard indoor conditions.

 - If humidity is too low, use a humidifier, group plants together, or place near water sources.

-- Ideal Temperature: 18–26°C. Avoid sudden temperature drops and cold drafts.
+- Temperature: Ideal range is 18–26°C. Avoid sudden temperature drops and cold drafts.

 - Use a light, well–draining mix—a blend of peat, perlite, and pine bark works well.